benjamin-glitsos/item-management-system/README.md

 **PostgreSQL**

-The design utilises a metadata table and business keys.
+The schema utilises a metadata table and business keys.
 3NF database normalisation.